25 Apr Sales Tax Consultant Having Success Recovering Georgia Sales Tax Refunds for Hospitals and Healthcare Industry

 Additionally, our sales tax consultant has been successful recovering Georgia sales and use tax refunds for most types of wound care dressings as these items have been determined to qualify as prosthetic devices since they alleviate physical incapacity or injury.
 Some examples of wound care dressings that qualify are bandages, gauze sponges, gauze bandages, splint trapping material, barrier film spray, gel sheets, absorbent pads, packing strips, and closure strips.

-In order to claim this Georgia sales tax exemption on future qualifying purchases of prosthetic devices, Georgia healthcare providers must supply their vendors with a valid Georgia sales tax exemption certificate.
+In order to claim these Georgia sales tax exemption refunds on future qualifying purchases of prosthetic devices, Georgia healthcare providers must supply their vendors with a valid Georgia sales tax exemption certificate.
 The proper form that should be completed is the Georgia Streamlined Sales and Use Tax Certificate of Exemption (ST-5 SST).
 This certificate can be found at the Georgia Department of Revenue website.
 For healthcare providers who have already paid the Georgia sales tax to their vendors or remitted use tax to the Georgia Department of Revenue on qualifying exempt prosthetic devices, they can complete the ST-12 Claim for Refund form.
 For sales tax refunds, the applicant must also get an ST-12A Waiver of Vendors Rights for Refund form signed and notarized by each vendor that charged Georgia sales tax.
 An application for a refund must be submitted within three years from the date of payment.
 This refund claim form can also be found on the Georgia Department of Revenue website.

 As with all sales and use tax research, the specifics of each case need to be considered when determining taxability.
 Additional advice from Agile Consulting Group’s sales tax consultant can be found on our page summarizing Georgia sales and use tax exemptions.
 If you have questions, comments or would like to discuss the specific circumstances you are encountering regarding this issue or any other sales and use tax issue, please contact a sales tax consultant at (888) 350-4TAX (4829) or via email at email@example.com.